 The cost of car ownership has, however, long been on the rise.
 Cars have long been seen as a necessity, and people often go into debt to purchase vehicles.
 Some recent trends indicate that things may be starting to change, with U.S. car ownership statistics beginning to decrease slightly.

 Car Cost as a Percentage of Income

 The affordability of cars has changed over the years, and this can have a significant effect on vehicle ownership.
 In the early years of the auto industry, cars were rarely financed as they are today.
 This meant that families needed to save up to buy an automobile.
 Later, as other countries began to compete for U.S. car consumers' business, the cost of a car dropped in comparison to household income.

-The following Chevrolet car statistics help illustrate the change in the cost of a car and its effect on vehicle ownership:
+The following Chevrolet car statistics from Quora help illustrate the historical change in the cost of a car and its effect on vehicle ownership in decades past:

 - In 1924, a Chevrolet Superior Roadster cost $490, or about 33% of the average household income.

 - In 1935, a Chevrolet Master Deluxe cost $560, or about 37% of the average household income.